-Ultimately, peer-to-peer chat is less of a priority than other methods of communication for deskless workers.
+Ultimately, peer to peer chat is less of a priority than other methods of communication for deskless workers.
 These employees might be relying solely on face-to-face communication from their direct manager.
 They might only receive direct mail and bulletin board announcements about important topics like employee benefits.

 Bring communication out in the open.
 Target messages to the right groups.
 Cut down on the noise.

-Learn About Better Frontline Employee Comms Strategies Than P2P
+Learn About Frontline Employee Comms Channels